lcrespom/Modulator/README.md

 	- Display editable parameter values numerically under slider
 	- Dislay osc/fft using AnalyserNode
 	- Load/save instruments
 	- When adding a node from the palette, place it on an empty spot and select it
 	- Long term:
 		- Tracker
 		- Custom modules with WebWorker
+		- Composite modules, e.g. LFO+Gain
 		- Record & save audio

 - UI